Divergence of separated nets with respect to displacement equivalence: The spectrum of "03D5 -displacement equivalence.

 In the present section we prove Theorem~\ref{thm:displacement_class}: \dispcls Let us begin working towards a proof of Theorem~\ref{thm:displacement_class}.
-The proof will be based on the following construction: \begin{construction} Let $X,Z$ be separated nets in $\R^d$ and let $(R_i)_{i\in\N}\subset \R^{+}$ be a strictly increasing sequence converging to infinity.
+The proof is based on the following construction, which we present in a bit more general form than what is strictly needed for the proof of Theorem~\ref{thm:displacement_class}: \begin{construction} Let $X$ be a separated net in $\R^d$ and let $(R_i)_{i\in\N}\subset \R^{+}$ be a strictly increasing sequence converging to infinity.
 Moreover, let $\phi\colon(0,\infty)\to(0,\infty)$ be an unbounded increasing function.
-The aim is to construct a set $Y$ in $\R^d$ which will, roughly speaking, be a piecewise rescaled version of $X$ and such that $\disp_{R}(Y,Z)\subseteq\Omega(\phi(R))$.
+The aim is to construct a set $Y$ in $\R^d$ which will, roughly speaking, be a piecewise rescaled version of $X$ and such that $\disp_{R}(Y,X)\subseteq\Omega(\phi(R))$.
 In the applications, we will choose $\phi$ and $(R_i)_{i\in\N}$ in a way that will ensure that $Y$ is a separated net.
 However, the construction described here is more general.